 If you get the word.application not defined error, then you must follow the steps shown below.

-• A References – VBAProject pop-up window will appear.
-From there, check the box of Microsoft Word 16.0 Object Library.
+- A References – VBAProject pop-up window will appear.
+Check the box of Microsoft Word 16.0 Object Library.

-This will add the word object library reference to your project, and you will get rid of the error if you execute the code again.
+This will add the word object library reference to your project, eliminating the error when you execute the code again.

 Download Workbook